doableware/djongo/docs/markdown/documentation/get-started.md

 Djongo Cloud Server is the fastest way to deploy to the cloud your djongo powered apps.
 The DjongoCS package and dependencies come preconfigured and installed on a Google Cloud Platform server.

+1. Start by [creating an account](/djongocs/create-account/).
+You will be assigned a working webserver instance running Django and MongoDB.
+2. (Optional) Test your instance by entering `https://api.djongomapper.com/<username>/` in your browser.
+The username is what was used while creating the account.
+3. Login to your [dashboard](/djongocs/dashboard/) and upload your Public SSH key.
+The command to open a shell to your instance will appear in the dashboard.
+You can upload your app specific Django scripts to the server.

 ### Generate access token